-With proper training, your pet should allow you to brush his or her teeth.
+A. With proper training, most pets should allow you to brush their teeth.
 To do this, you’ll need to purchase a pet toothbrush specifically made to fit in your pet’s mouth.
 You’ll also need to buy toothpaste specifically designed for pets.
 Never use human toothpaste to brush your pet’s teeth, because fluoride can have negative effects on your pet.

 For more information about veterinary and dental care in Alta Loma, Rancho Cucamonga, Upland, Ontario, Claremont, Fontana, and the Inland Empire, CA, contact Alta Rancho Pet & Bird Hospital at (909) 297-1813.